UK police arrest 7 people in connection with Lapsus$

 North Korean hackers exploit Chrome zero-day weeks before patch

-North Korean state hackers exploited a zero-day, remote code execution vulnerability in Google Chrome web browser for more than a month before a patch became available, in attacks targeting news media, IT companies, cryptocurrency, and fintech organizations.
-Google’s Threat Analysis Group (TAG) attributed two campaigns exploiting the recently patched CVE-2022-0609 (described only as “use after free in Animation” at the moment) to two separate attacker groups backed by the North Korean government, one of which has been identified as the Lazarus Group.
+North Korean state hackers exploited a zero-day, remote code execution vulnerability in Google Chrome web browser for more than a month before a patch became available, using it for attacks against news media, IT companies, cryptocurrency, and fintech organizations.
+The vulnerability in question is the recently patched CVE-2022-0609.
+Google’s Threat Analysis Group (TAG) attributed two campaigns to two separate groups backed by the North Korean government, one of which has been identified as the Lazarus Group.
 Google TAG discovered the campaigns on February 10 and addressed the vulnerability in an emergency Google Chrome update four days later.

 Anonymous claims to have hacked the Central Bank of Russia and stolen 35,000 documents